 - Without maintenance: 12-15 years

-- Savings from proper care: $10,000-$15,000 over appliance lifetime
+- Potential savings from proper care: $10,000-$15,000 over the appliance lifetime

 Wolf (Sub-Zero Group) Refrigerators